PIAC Committee Chair: Rebecca Ready, PhD

 Goal 6.
 Use the division’s communication resources to inform the membership in a timely manner of public interest-related issues and developments.

-In particular, Division 40 PIAC works to enhance scientific understanding and training to professional aspects pertaining to culture, class, race, ethnicity, gender, sexual orientation, age, and discrimination, and to support improving educational training opportunities for all.
+In particular, SCN PIAC works to enhance scientific understanding and training to professional aspects pertaining to culture, class, race, ethnicity, gender, sexual orientation, age, and discrimination, and to support improving educational training opportunities for all.

 Rebecca (Becky) Ready, Ph.D.